Hello, my name is olivia.

 I’ve always been drawn towards design.

-As a child, I would spend hours upon hours designing houses for my dolls.
-I actually had more fun designing their houses than playing with the dolls themselves!
-My father, an electrical contractor, would bring old blueprints home from work so I could attempt to draw primitive sections and elevations of dollhouses on the back with my crayons.
+As a child, I would spend hours upon hours creating houses for my dolls.
+I actually had more fun designing their spaces than playing with the dolls themselves!
+My father, an electrical contractor, would bring old blueprints home from work so I could draw primitive sections and elevations of dollhouses on the back with my crayons.

 I have since traded in my crayons for Copic markers during the completion of a five-year professional program through the Hammons School of Architecture at Drury University.
 I received my Master of Architecture degree and a Bachelor of Arts in Art History in May 2016.

 My education at Drury taught me the power of design and its ability to impact people, communities, and cities.
 I truly believe that everyone, regardless of social status or economic background, has a right to experience quality architecture.

 This passion is what inspired the decision to continue my architectural education at the graduate level.
 In September 2016, I began classes at Portland State University's Center for Public Interest Design in pursuit of a graduate certificate.
 Through my commitment to the program, I was also offered a year-long student fellowship and internship which I completed in August 2017.